rantahar/Lattice-Field-Theory/source/index.rst

          P_plus  = np.exp( -energy_plus/temperature )
          P_minus = np.exp( -energy_minus/temperature )

+   Notice the module lattice size (%lattice_size) in the neighbor index.
+If the current site is at the lattice boundary, this will point to the other side.
+We don't need this in the negative direction since python does it automatically.

    Now calculate the heat bath probability of choosing positive spin and we choose the spin according to this probability